deniscostadsc/dotfiles/README.md

 ### @deniscostadsc's dotfiles

-This project is a collections of dotfiles.
-I used just on Ubuntu.
+This project is a collections of my personal dotfiles used on my Ubuntu machine.

-to download the project:
+clone the project

 ```bash
 git clone https://github.com/deniscostadsc/dotfiles.git
 ```

-or, on Ubuntu:
+or download it:

 ```bash
 wget https://github.com/deniscostadsc/dotfiles/zipball/master